likematthew/ExOrShock/Readme.md

 Now you can hot glue the 9 volt battery adapter on the inside of the cover.
 Glue it to the opposite side of the transformer, as also mentioned in *3.2 Components*, so that nothing gets in the way of the battery.
 ### 3.6 Cup
 After both moisture level sensors are prepared, they need to be glued into the cup.
 For this, we use the flat side with the measurements on it.
-First, the lower moisture sensor has to be glued into the cup.
+First, the lower moisture level sensor has to be glued into the cup.
 To do this, I set the sensor to the lowest possible position and then marked the position on the outside where cables need to go through.
 I burned the hole inside with the soldering iron.
 After that, I pulled the wires through the hole and put hot glue on the side of the sensor that was going to be glued into the cup.
 Then I just pressed the sensor against the inside wall of the cup.
 > Stick the sensor so that it is tilted a bit away from the cup so that no liquid gets stuck behind it, because this can lead to incorrect measurements.

 This is how it should look like from the outside.
-The other moisture sensor should be placed at the very top of the cup as you can see on the hot glue in the picture above.
+The other moisture level sensor should be placed at the very top of the cup as you can see on the hot glue in the picture above.
 The last thing you have to do is connect the two plus and minus cables together so that you only have one plus and one minus cable for both sensors.
 Then you can put some shrink tubing around the cables to insulate them.
 Now you can also run all the cables through the larger hole in the middle, as you can see in the picture above.
 After the cables have been put through the hole, you can solder the (male) plugs to the two measuring cables and the positive and negative cable.
 > Simply cut four male jumper cables in half and solder them to the cables of the sensor.
+> Also keep in mind to put the shrink tubing onto the cables before putting the cables trough the hole of the housing.

 ### 3.7 Housing